 Contract drilling services were provided under daywork contracts.
 Directional drilling services, including motor rentals, are provided on a day rate or hourly basis, and revenue is recognized as work progresses.
 Performance obligations are satisfied over time as the work progresses based on the measure of output.
 Mobilization revenue and costs were recognized over the days of actual drilling.
-As a result of market conditions, the Company temporarily shut down its contract land drilling operations in December 2019.
+As a result of market conditions, the Company temporarily shut down its contract land drilling operations beginning in December 2019 and its rig moving operations beginning in April 2020.